-Area of Influence Action Indicator Target Supporting Institution (24) Priority Level 3.9 Alternative Energy / New Technologies 3.9.1 To provide low-sulphur oxides fuels for international shipping Number of ports providing adequate low-sulphur oxides bunkering facilities in the Mediterranean region At least one per country To be defined Medium 3.9.2 To introduce alternative bunkering facilities and use LNG gas as fuel for international shipping Number of ports providing adequate LNG bunkering facilities in the Mediterranean region At least one per country To be defined Medium 3.9.3 To provide adequate onshore power supplies Number of ports having onshore electrical power supply in place At least one per country To be defined High 3.10 Response Means N/A N/A N/A N/A N/A 3.11 Surveillance / Monitoring Means 3.11.1 To have and maintain adequate surveillance and monitoring capabilities, including, if possible, access to the Remotely Piloted Aircraft System Services % of CPs having surveillance and monitoring capabilities in place 100% To be defined High 3.11.2 To make use of THETIS-MED which serves as a platform to record and exchange information on the results of individual compliance verifications performed by Member States as foreseen by Directive (EU) 2016/802 on the reduction in the sulphur content of marine fuels % of CPs using THETIS-MED for such analysis 100% To be defined High 3.11.3 Within the framework of EMSA's implemented cooperation projects, to make use of EMSA maritime application which serves as a platform to exchange AIS information that is shared by the Mediterranean AIS Regional Server (MARES) participating Contracting Parties % of Cps making use of application 100% To be defined High INFORMATION AND KNOWLEDGE SHARING 3.12 Standards / Guidelines 3.12.1 To promote, disseminate and revise the existing recommendations, principles and guidelines, to develop new ones aimed at facilitating the implementation of MARPOL Annex VI % of CPs having downloaded/been provided with such guidelines 100% To be defined Medium 3.12.2 To apply existing and new guidelines in particular: a) GloMEEP Ship emissions toolkit guide no.1: Rapid assessment of ship emissions in the national context b) GloMEEP Ship emissions toolkit guide no.2: Incorporation of MARPOL annex VI into national law c) GloMEEP Ship emissions toolkit guide no.3: Development of a national ship emissions reduction strategy d) GloMEEP Port emissions toolkit guide no.1: Assessment of port emissions e) GloMEEP Port emissions toolkit guide no.2: Development of port emissions reduction strategies f) 2015 Guidelines for exhaust gas cleaning systems (MEPC.259(68); g) 2019 Guidelines for PSC under MARPOL Annex VI, Chapter 3 (MEPC.321(74); h) 2019 Guidelines for consistent implementation of the 0.5% sulphur limit under MARPOL Annex VI (MEPC.320(74)) % of CPs having applied these guidelines 100% To be defined Medium
+Area of Influence Action Indicator Target Lead / Partner Priority Level 3.11 Surveillance / Monitoring Means 3.11.1 To have and maintain adequate surveillance and monitoring capabilities, including, if possible, access to the Remotely Piloted Aircraft System Services % of CPs having surveillance and monitoring capabilities in place 100% To be defined high 3.11.2 To make use of THETIS-MED which serves as a platform to record and exchange information on the results of individual compliance verifications performed by Member States as foreseen by Directive (EU) 2016/802 on the reduction in the sulphur content of marine fuels. % of CPs using THETIS-MED for such analysis 100% To be defined high 3.11.3 Within the framework of EMSA's implemented cooperation projects, to make use of EMSA maritime application which serves as a platform to exchange AIS information that is shared by the Mediterranean AIS Regional Server (MARE Σ) participating Contracting Parties. % of Cps making use of application 100% To be defined high INFORMATION AND KNOWLEDGE SHARING 3.12 Standards / Guidelines 3.12.1 To promote, disseminate and revise the existing recommendations, principles and guidelines, to develop new ones aimed at facilitating the implementation of MARPOL Annex VI % of CPs having downloaded/been provided with such guidelines 100% To be defined medium a) GloMEEP Ship emissions toolkit guide no.1: Rapid assessment of ship emissions in the national context b) GloMEEP Ship emissions toolkit guide no.2: Incorporation of MARPOL annex VI into national law c) GloMEEP Ship emissions toolkit guide no.3: Development of a national ship emissions reduction strategy d) GloMEEP Port emissions toolkit guide no.1: Assessment of port emissions e) GloMEEP Port emissions toolkit guide no.2: Development of port emissions reduction strategies % of CPs having applied these guidelines 100% To be defined medium